Azure/AI_on_Infra_Lab/README.md

 # AI on Infrastructure Lab

 ## This repo will contain the lab files for the HPC/AI upskilling scenarios.
-Instructions are give to participants - not all files are located in this lab
+Instructions are give to participants - not all files are located in this repo

 -------------------------------------------------------------------------------------------------------------------------